open-oni/open-oni/docker/README.md

-Docker Open ONI
+Open ONI In Docker
 ===============

 Install Docker.
-We have comprehensive instructions for [installing Docker on OS X](https://github.com/open-oni/open-oni/wiki/Docker-Setup-OS-X) on the open-oni wiki.
+We have comprehensive instructions for [installing Docker on OS X](https://github.com/open-oni/open-oni/wiki/Docker-Setup-OS-X) on the wiki.

 production
 ---